vivin/regula/README.md

  - Support for HTML5 validation constraints
  - Asynchronous validation

 This is by no means an exhaustive list.
 I honestly believe that Regula is a good alternative to existing client-side validation-frameworks and I will be constantly improving and enhancing Regula.
 I take the quality of my code seriously and will do my best to release bug-free code.
-Currently JSCoverage reports 97% coverage (effective coverage is pretty much 100%) established through over 2,300 tests.
+Currently JSCoverage reports 97% coverage (effective coverage is pretty much 100%) established through over 2,300 assertions.

 ###Questions?